Hallupa/AutomatedTrading/README.md

 ## Strategy editor screen
 ![Screenshot](https://github.com/Hallupa/AutomatedTrading/blob/master/Docs/Images/EditStrategy.png)
 On the right shows a strategy for placing random trades.
 Coding strategies has been designed to be as simple as possible as shown in the screenshot.
+The log shows just how fast a strategy can run - 33 markets run in 35 seconds creating 105k trades over the 10 years of data.

 ## Trade chart
 ![Screenshot](https://github.com/Hallupa/AutomatedTrading/blob/master/Docs/Images/TradeChart.png)